mahmudahsan/mahmudahsan/README.md

 ### Hi there 👋
 > For a long time I was an [Indie developer](https://ithinkdiff.net/) and self-employed.
 Currently, I am a Co-Founder of [Mefluence LLC](https://www.mefluence.com/) and working there as a Senior Software Engineer.
 My responsibility includes native iOS app development and writing backend serverless JavaScript functions for the cloud.
+We are a small team working there.

 - [My Mobile Apps](https://ithinkdiff.net/)